Calculate medication days supply, pills left, refill dates, and insulin or inhaler coverage from quantity, dose, frequency, and dates.

 Variables:

-To calculate the medication days supply, multiply the quantity of medication by the dosage per day, then divide the result by the frequency of administration.
+To calculate medication days supply, multiply the amount per administration by the number of administrations per day to find daily use, then divide the dispensed quantity by that daily use.

 What is a Medication Days Supply?

-A Medication Days Supply refers to the estimated duration a prescribed medication will last for a patient based on the dosage instructions provided by the healthcare provider.
-It is calculated by dividing the total quantity of medication supplied by the number of times the medication is to be taken each day.
+A Medication Days Supply is the estimated duration a dispensed quantity will last when used according to the entered directions.
+Calculate daily use as amount per administration multiplied by administrations per day, then divide dispensed quantity by daily use.
 For instance, if a patient is prescribed to take two tablets of a certain medication daily and is given a total of 60 tablets, the medication days supply would be 30 days.
 This concept is crucial in pharmacy practice as it helps in managing prescription refills, ensuring medication adherence, and avoiding medication shortages or overuse.
 It also aids in cost management and insurance claims as many insurance companies limit the number of days supply that can be dispensed at one time.

 How to Calculate Medication Days Supply?